agentlans/base64/README.md

 ## Testing

-To compile the tests, run `cc -DDEBUG -o test base64_test.c base64.c; ./test`
+To compile and run the tests, run `cc -DDEBUG -o test base64_test.c base64.c; ./test` in the terminal.

 ## Author, Licence